 (5) The Minister must cause a copy of the report based on the review conducted under section 47 of the Commonwealth Human Embryo Act to be laid before each House of Parliament not later than 6 sitting days from the date of receipt of the report.

-[Section 53ZW inserted by No. 17 of 2004 s.
+[Section 53ZW inserted: No. 17 of 2004 s.
 36.]

 Part 5 — Enforcement